 A rise in technological advances has seen methods and means of communications progress a long way, in a short amount of time.
 Yet despite this, when faced with critical incidents that require an urgent response many businesses still rely upon dated, inefficient and flawed communications.

 Failure to access, distribute and track incident data is often the main cause preventing companies from escalating a timely response to an emergency situation, which can, in the worst instances, lead to costly operational paralysis.
 But these problems are avoidable.
 To deliver a more interactive and auditable model of incident management, companies should consider adopting innovative ‘threading’ technology.

 Threading allows matching of messages between companies and end users, irrespective of the quantity and sequence of messages – and without the need for complex and error-prone identifiers in the body of the message.
-This patented technology can be used to enhance all types of business communications – both internal and customer-focused – but it is particularly effective in the sphere of incident management and in instances that require urgent response.
+This patented technology can be used to enhance all types of business communications – both internal and customer-focused – but it is particularly effective in the sphere of incident management and in instances that require an urgent response.

-With the threading capability the user is able to escalate and expand an incident escalation through to resolution beyond the initial recipients and manage the whole process by exception.
-With the threading capability responses can trigger further automated escalations to ensure rapid resolution to a crisis.
+With the threading capability, the user is able to escalate and expand an incident escalation through to resolution beyond the initial recipients and manage the whole process by exception.
+With the threading capability, responses can trigger further automated escalations to ensure rapid resolution to a crisis.

 Uniquely, threading allows true automation of any workflow processes enabling market leading help desk software such as BMC Remedy and SAP to fully manage an incident in a crisis situation.

 Below we’ve identified the five main benefits of automating critical incident management: